Which Way Should Solar Panels Face in the UK?

 Sources

-- MCS — MIS 3002 PV Yield Calculation — mcscertified.com
+- MCS, MIS 3002 PV Yield Calculation, mcscertified.com

-- European Commission — PVGIS Tool — re.jrc.ec.europa.eu
+- European Commission, PVGIS Tool, re.jrc.ec.europa.eu

-Last updated: April 2026
+Last updated: June 2026

 Fact-checked by John Rooney, Solar Energy Editor.
 Editorial policy

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.

 Check Your Roof's Solar Potential